-“I’m a former newspaper journalist with 20+ years of professional writing experience.
-I’m also the author of one nonfiction book and nine women’s fiction novels.
-From July 2007- March 2018 I penned a freelance parenting column for the Richmond Times-Dispatch, and over the past year I’ve blogged occasionally for the Huffington Post.
+“I’m a former journalist with 20+ years of professional writing experience.
+I’m also the author of two nonfiction books and nine women’s fiction novels.
+For more than a decade, I penned a freelance parenting column for the Richmond Times-Dispatch, and served for a few years as a community blogger for the Huff Post.
 I’ve also had the privilege of teaching adjunct writing classes at the University of Richmond and leading workshops at writing conferences nationwide.
 I truly enjoy helping writers find their voice and birth their writing goals, whether in book form, via blogging or simply through journaling for clarity and self-understanding.
-This summer, I’d love to work with you!” ~ Stacy
+I’d love to work with you, too!” ~ Stacy

 Lewis Ginter Botanical Garden is one of the top botanical gardens in the United States and is located at 1800 Lakeside Avenue in Richmond, Va.
 To learn more about its mission and community events, visit LewisGinter.org.